-The problem with this formula is that is is circular: there is no base case, and no way to order the web pages to compute the correct rank of each page in turn, since the rank of each page depends on the rank of the pages that link to it.
+The problem with this formula is that is is circular: there is no base case, and no way to order the web pages to compute the correct rank of each page in turn, since the rank of each page depends on the rank of the other pages that link to it.

 - relaxation One way to approximate equations like this one is to use relaxation.
 Relaxation obtains an approximate solution to some systems of equations by repeatedly evaluating the equations.
 To estimate the page ranks for a set of web pages, we initially assume every page has rank 1 and evaluate R(u) for all the pages (using the value of 1 as the rank for every other page).
 Then, re-evaluate the R(u) values using the resulting ranks.
-A relaxation keeps repeating until the values change by less than some threshold amount, but there is no guarantee how quickly this will happen.
-For the page ranking evaluation, it may be enough to decide on some fixed number of iterations. - d. [] Define a procedure, web-link-graph, that takes as input a set of URLs and produces as output a graph of the linking structure of those documents.
+A relaxation keeps repeating until the values stop changing by some threshold amount, but there is no guarantee how quickly this will happen.
+For the page ranking evaluation, it may be enough to decide on some fixed number of iterations and use the ranks resulting from the last iteration as the final ranks. - d. [] Define a procedure, web-link-graph, that takes as input a set of URLs and produces as output a graph of the linking structure of those documents.
 The linking structure can be represented as a List where each element of the List is a pair of a URL and a list of all the URLs that include a link to that URL.
-The extract-links procedure from the previous exploration will be useful for determining the link targets of a given URL. - e. [★] Define a procedure that takes as input the output of web-link-graph and outputs a preliminary ranking of each page that measures the number of other pages that link to that page. - f. [] Refine your page ranking procedure to weight links from highly-ranked pages more heavily in a page's rank by using a algorithm. - g. [ ] Come up with a cool name, set up your search engine as a web service, and attract more than 0.001% of all web searches to your site.
+The extract-links procedure from the previous exploration will be useful for determining the link targets of a given URL.